Free OCR training plan for obstacle course racers and Spartan race athletes.

 Dynamic drills:

-The number of reps you choose, should be easy and not take you anywhere near failure (i.e. at least 5 reps left in reserve).
+NOTE: The number of reps you choose should not take you anywhere near failure (i.e. at least 5 reps left in reserve).

 Scapular pull-ups.